 Words Without Borders seeks applicants for its editorial fellowship.
-The WWB Editorial Fellowship program is designed for individuals looking to build a career around the publication and promotion of international literature.
+The WWB Editorial Fellowship program is designed to provide training for individuals looking to build a career around the publication and promotion of international literature.
 The editorial fellow will gain hands-on experience with all aspects of the publication of a digital literary magazine—from issue planning to online promotion.
 The fellow will become familiar with the special considerations and skills required for editing literature in translation and working within the context of a nonprofit organization.

 This is a unique opportunity for an early-career publishing professional to be mentored by experienced editors while also making a contribution to one of the premier magazines for contemporary international literature.